 Johnstone Strait, Blackfish Sound and the Broughton Archipelago are home to a bounty of nature’s magnificence including humpback whales, Steller sea lions, dolphins, porpoises, bald eagles and of course Orcas.
 The boat trips out from Telegraph cover are well-known for the guaranteed wildlife shows with pods of Orcas frequently observed at close range.
 These are exceptionally dynamic animals are every encounter seems to reveal a new facet of their daily lives – it is astonishing just how well one can see these incredibly powerful inhabitants of the island’s seas.
 The Orcas we’ll see in the Telegraph area are part of the ‘East Coast Residents’ pods that usually feed on fish, however on trips off Nootka Island we’ll also have a chance to see the West Coast Transient pods and these have an altogether different feeding strategy, they prey on sea mammals such as sea lions and young whales.

 This is the ideal season to see Humpback Whales as they follow the Pilchard migrations.
 We’ll see them often and likely will get the chance to see and photograph breaching whales as well as teams of them bubble netting and trapping their prey next to rock walls.
 Vocalizing is common, especially when an infant whale is in the group.
-We’ll take boat trips out of Tofino looking for Dall’s Porpoise and Gray Whales and also visit a hot spring close to areas where we’ll look for Black Bears.
+We’ll take boat trips out of Tofino looking for Dall’s Porpoise, Gray Whales and Black Bears ‘flipping rocks’ in search of crabs on the beaches.
 Marbled Murrelet, Red-necked Phalarope, and Pelagic Cormorants are likely and we’ll hope to see Harbour Porpoises, Pacific White-sided Dolphin, Harbour Seal and Minke Whale.

 Sea Otters have returned in numbers to the Pacific Coast after being driven to the verge of extinction.
 They have increased dramatically in numbers in recent years which has been great news for the underwater kelp forests as the Otters prey on their main herbivore the sea urchin.
 The study of the change in habitats bought about by the return of the Sea Otter has been fundamental in elucidating the idea of Trophic Cascades, an important concept now in ecological understanding.
 Sea Otters are exceptionally cute animals both in appearance and in their playful behaviour and our boat cruise around Nootka Island will give us a great chance to observe them at length as well as to photograph these beautiful mammals.